-The Pantheon is one of Rome’s best preserved ancient monuments and a testament to architectural skill and engineering.
-Emperor Hadrian built the Roman temple in 126 AD on the site of an earlier temple built during the reign of Augustus (27 BC – 14 AD).
-It remained in continuous use through history and began to be used as a church in the 7th century.
-With its large circular domed ceiling, the temple was most likely intended to symbolise the heavenly sphere; and the word Pantheon in Greek means ‘all the gods’.
-From here, you’re just a short walk away from Piazza Navona.
+The Pantheon is one of the best preserved ancient monuments in Rome and a testament to architectural skill and engineering.
+Emperor Hadrian built the Roman temple in 126CE on the site of an earlier temple built during the reign of Augustus (27BCE-14CE).
+It remained in continuous use through history and began to be used as a church in the seventh century.
+With its large circular domed ceiling, the temple was most likely intended to symbolise the heavenly sphere; and the word pantheon in Greek means all the gods.
+From here, you’re just a short walk from Piazza Navona.

-Campo de’ Fiori, another one of Rome’s famous piazzas, is a bustling square that dates back to the Middle Ages.
-The name translates to ‘Field of Flowers’ because the piazza was originally a meadow of flowers rather than a thriving commercial square.
-Today, Campo de’ Fiori hosts a daily market in the mornings, with local produce, flowers and Italian delicacies, and the square comes alive at night when throngs of young Romans gather here to drink at the many bars in the vicinity.
+Campo de’ Fiori, another one of Rome’s beloved piazzas, is a bustling square that dates to the Middle Ages.
+The name translates to Field of Flowers – the piazza was originally a meadow.
+Today, it hosts a daily market in the mornings, with local produce, flowers and Italian delicacies on sale, and the square comes alive at night when throngs of young Romans gather here to drink at the many bars.
 Are you ready for some vino yet?